acstud/lab1/README.md

 * Implement matrix multiplication on multiple cores using OpenMP.
 * Implement matrix multiplication on a GPU using OpenCL.

-## What will you run to test if I've implemented everything correctly?
+## What will the TAs run to test if I've implemented everything correctly?

 `acsmatmult -t`

 However, be aware that we will only copy the [app/src/acsmatmult/students](app/src/acsmatmult/students) back into our own baseline project.
-So anything you change outside that file will no work for us.
+So anything you change outside that file will not work for us.
 Sorry!

 ## Where are the files that I have to implement?